 - That qualify for a medical expense tax credit under the Income Tax Act (Canada), as may be amended from time to time. - That Canada Life deems to be eligible medical expenses under a private health services plan, as defined by the Income Tax Act (Canada), as may be amended from time to time. - The Canada Revenue Agency website provides information on medical expenses that qualify for the medical expense tax credit under the Income Tax Act (Canada). - Benefits will be paid for expenses that are incurred while you and your dependents are covered, up to a maximum annual payment that is equal to the credits amount you have in your HCSA.
 Dental expenses, other than orthodontic expenses, are considered to be incurred when treatment is completed.
 Orthodontic expenses are considered to be incurred on a periodic basis throughout the course of treatment.
-All other expenses are considered to be incurred when they are received.
+All other expenses are considered to be incurred when they are received. - If you don't use your full HCSA balance in a given benefit year, you can carry forward the unused portion to the next benefit year.
+However, you must use the carry-forward amount by the end of year two.
+Otherwise, according to Canadian tax rules, the carry-forward amount will be forfeited.
+Any HCSA claims submitted in year two will automatically be applied first to any carry-forward balance from the prior year, and then to the new allocation.

-- Expenses that private benefit plans are not permitted to cover by law. - Services or supplies you are entitled to without charge by law or for which a charge is made only because you have coverage under a private benefit plan. - Any portion of the expense for services or supplies for which benefits have been paid under your health plan, another group plan or a government plan.
+- Expenses that private benefit plans are not permitted to cover by law. - Services or supplies you are entitled to without charge by law or for which a charge is made only because you have coverage under a private benefit plan.

+• Any portion of the expense for services or supplies for which benefits have been paid under your health plan, another group plan or a government plan.